 There are heaps of roles available in this industry.
 Here are just a handful:

 - Script writers are part of the pre-production team.
-They write scripts for drama, whether it be for TV, radio or film, and some large-scale productions use multiple script writers on an ongoing basis.
+They write scripts ,for TV, radio or film, and some large-scale productions use multiple script writers on an ongoing basis.

 - Script editors are also part of the pre-production team.
 They work with the script writer(s) and producer to bring their scripts to production standard.
 They also find new script writers.